JackLamb99/historical-figures/README.md

 2. Click on the 'HTTPS' option
 3. Copy the repository link
 4. Open your IDE
-5. Type `git clone copied-url` into the IDE terminal (Git must be installed for this step)
+5. Type `git clone copied-URL` into the IDE terminal (Git must be installed for this step)

 ## Credits